phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/cyber-threat-intelligence/opencti.md

 OpenCTI is a resource-intensive platform due to the many components required for its operation, including Elasticsearch, Redis, MinIO, RabbitMQ, OpenCTI-core, and others.
 The more **connectors** you use to feed threat data into OpenCTI, the more resource-demanding the platform becomes.

-To address these requirements, I’ve set up OpenCTI on a **two-node Debian cluster** using Docker, with **Docker Swarm** for orchestration.
-The nodes are managed through **Portainer**, which simplifies monitoring and scaling.
-If I encounter storage limitations or exceed the hardware resources like RAM or CPU, or if I need additional redundancy, I can easily add more nodes to the cluster and join them to the Docker Swarm.

-More information about OpenCTI installation:
+### Installation

+*OpenCTI offers multiple deployment options, including Docker, manual installation, and even using Terraform or Kubernetes Helm Charts.*

+For my setup, I chose **Docker** for deploying the OpenCTI stack.
+This method provides a quick and efficient deployment process, making it easy to add or manage connectors, especially with the help of **Portainer**.

 ### Prerequisites
 1. **Docker**, you can find install instructions [here](https://docs.docker.com/engine/install/debian/) for Debian
-2. **Docker Swarm**, to get more details how to create and join a swarm, go to [Docker's documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) for Swarm Mode
-3. (Optional) **Docker Portainer**, a very lightweight node, easy to install and has user-friendly GUI, you can find it out [here](https://docs.portainer.io/start/install-ce/server/docker/linux)
+2. (Optional) **Docker Portainer**, a very lightweight node, easy to install and has user-friendly GUI, you can find it out [here](https://docs.portainer.io/start/install-ce/server/docker/linux)

 ### Troubleshooting
+This is the time when eveything become interesting when i encountered some kinda tricky buggies.

 While deploying the OpenCTI Stack, I encountered an issue with the 'health check' feature that prevented the stack from starting.
-Seems like this issue appear due to a change in the docker-compose.yml file in the latest version of [OpenCTI](https://github.com/OpenCTI-Platform/docker) (6.3.5) Docker.
+Seems like this issue appear due to version of docker swarm make it unable to use depent on

 Error Preference:
 1. https://github.com/OpenCTI-Platform/docker/issues/322